alanjmrt94/kps/README.md

     git clone https://github.com/alanjmrt94/kps

+On a terminal, run:

+    python3 kps.py

-In a terminal, run 'python3 kps.py' to run or use -h to see available options.
+*Use -h to see available options.*